vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

-44. He shall not salute any other deity, nor contem- plate any other deity; he shall not go up into any other temple nor enter any other sanctuary.
+44. He shall not salute any other deity, nor contemplate any other deity; he shall not go up into any other temple nor enter any other sanctuary.
 </details>